aws-samples/aws-cdk-examples/python/appmesh-ecs/README.md

 # App Mesh + ECS Fargate

 This stack will create core infrastructure resources and then create ECS services and tasks along with the appropriate app mesh resources.
 You can view the traces of the application in AWS X-Ray.
+This is based off of the ColorTeller CloudFormation Example.

 ![Detailed diagram](appmesh_diagram.png)